Peugeot takes writedown, gets GM's backing for Dongfeng deal

-Separately, U.S. alliance partner General Motors Co announced the sale of its 7-percent Peugeot stake and said it would not stand in the way of a deal with Dongfeng, insisting that industrial cooperation with Peugeot remains strong.
+Separately, U.S. alliance partner General Motors Co (GM.N) announced the sale of its 7-percent Peugeot stake and said it would not stand in the way of a deal with Dongfeng (0489.HK), insisting that industrial cooperation with Peugeot remains strong.

 Peugeot and GM also lowered savings goals for their scaled-down alliance on Thursday, as the Paris-based carmaker acknowledged it was seeking a deal with Dongfeng underpinned by a capital increase.